chris-jam-mcgee/personal-site/src/content/projects/ires_cambodia.md

 ![Project preview](/ires_cambodia.jpg)

 **Project Overview:**
-This NSF funded international research experience for students - IRES - program focuses on using mechatronics and robotics in the field of humanitarian mine-action and explosive ordnance disposal.
+This NSF funded international research experience for students - [IRES](https://new.nsf.gov/funding/opportunities/ires-international-research-experiences-students) - program focuses providing U.S. undergraduate and graduate students with research opportunities abroad.The project that I was involved in was focused on using mechatronics and robotics in the field of humanitarian mine-action and explosive ordnance disposal.
 I was part of the 2018 team that spent 10 weeks in Phnom Penh, Cambodia.
 Learn more at [IRES Cambodia](https://irescambodia.com/).

 ## Technology Stack